flyingmachine/brave-clojure-web/content/organization.md

 ```

 By the way, notice that we're having to use the fully-qualified names
-of all the functions in `clojure.core`, whereas we didn't have to do
+of all the objects in `clojure.core`, like `clojure.core/ns-map` and
-that in the `user` namespace.
-That's because the REPL automatically
+`clojure.core/refer`.
+We didn't have to do that in the `user`
+namespace.
+That's because the REPL automatically refers `clojure.core`
-refers `clojure.core` within the `user` namespace.
+within the `user` namespace.

-One thing to notice is that you have complete freedom over how to
+Another thing to notice is that you have complete freedom over how to
 organize your namespaces.
 It makes sense to group related functions
 and data together in the same namespace.
+You might think that Clojure
+imposes some kind of relationship between your namespace and the
+objects it contains, but it doesn't.

 Sometimes you may want a function to only be available to other
 functions within the same namespace.
 Clojure allows you to define